 - Create Other

 The raised planters connected to buildings and ground level beds will not be planted or watered by Landscape Services.
-They are available for adoption for florals only and would have the same responsibilities as Create Floral but the adopter would have sole responsibility for watering and fertilizing the planter or bed.
+They are available for adoption for florals only and would have the same responsibilities as Create Floral but the adopter would have sole responsibility for purchasing, planting, watering and fertilizing the planter or bed.

 Please note: Do not plant seeds in the planters.
 If planning to grow your plants from seeds, you must do so in advance so that the seedlings are ready for planting in May.